-- Your kit is a pre-assembled collection of approximately 16 native plants - four plants of four different species native to Michigan and grown in Michigan by local plant nursery (Wildtype) - The Moist and Sunny Kit should be planted in an area with full sun and any soil that is consistently moist, and contains a combination of plants listed in the table below:
+- Your kit is a pre-assembled collection of approximately 16 native plants four plants of four different species native to Michigan and grown in Michigan by local plant nursery (Wildtype) - Part shade means 3-6 hours of direct sun per day.
+Full shade means less than 3 hours of direct sun per day.
+The Partial Shade Kit should be planted in an area with part to full shade and any soil and contains a combination of plants listed in the table below: